PCS0725/left-or-right/README.md

 * Press `'d'` and click on the specific node the user wants to delete.

-* Press `'1'` to use the Dijkstra pathfinding
+* Press `'1'` to use Dijkstra's Algorithm.

-* Press `'2'` to use the A-Star pathfinding
+* Press `'2'` to use A-Star pathfinding algorithm.

 * Press `'spacebar'` to run the algorithm.

 # Misc Information
-*This was an academic project which I built with some( a lot, in fact) help from the main project here : https://github.com/lootrr/PathFinder-Visualization
+*This was an academic project which I built with some( a lot, in fact) help from the main project here :* https://github.com/lootrr/PathFinder-Visualization

 *The cost of path and other data is displayed on the console.*